Confession: My full name is Judith Gail Kipp Norris aka Gail, Judigail, JayGeeNo, JG, can’t think of any more just now. Later maybe!?

 I am fortunate to be married to a kind, gentle man who knew shortly after we met MS played a part of my life.
 He married me in spite of Multiple Sclerosis.
 Ours is a healthy relationship.
 Of course, we haven’t always agreed.
 But the good has far outweighed any not-so-good in our marriage.

 My MS diagnosis occurred July 1958 two months after my high school graduation.
 College and career plans dominated my mind.
 Mother’s tears and dad’s chagrined look in the neurologist’s office that fateful day failed to deter me.

 MS reality reminder popped in to visit each semester when the stress of final exams brought on an exacerbation.
 Numbness or paralysis somewhere in my body sent me home for two weeks of complete bed rest.
 Mom’s TLC (Tender Loving Care) always allowed her only child to return to college courses after two weeks rest and nicotinic acid pills three times each day.

 The geography of a northern state like Pennsylvania where I grew up and went to college likely contributed to my MS. That is one of the suspected factors since many people from northern areas contract the disease.
 Stress is also a contributing factor to the onset of MS.

 Relationships can be difficult or harmonious.
 It depends largely on how much positive energy is applied by both parties involved.
 Sustaining a relationship takes commitment, loyalty, romance, dedication and so much more.

-Judith Norris Tampa Bay Freelance Writer; Healthcare, Education, and Ghost Writing.
+Judith Norris Florida Freelance Writer; Education, Health, Personal Development, and Ghost Writing.
 FREE writing consultation from a former English professor whose lifetime of writing provides much experience for all clients. firstname.lastname@example.org